 TIME SERIES ESTIMATES OF PERSONAL INCOME FOR SMALL AREAS

-Data for 2009-10 was released on 28 November 2012, and time series data for 2005-06 to 2009-10 was released on 18 February 2013.
+Time series data for 2005-06 to 2010-11 was released on 29 October 2013.
 The estimates have been compiled using aggregated individual income tax data from the Australian Taxation Office (ATO).
 Data are provided on the number of individuals and the amount of income received from wage and salary, own unincorporated business, investment, superannuation and annuities, and other income (excluding government pensions and allowances).

 Users are presented with two options:

 Please note that this product is still in the beta stage and as such the datasets available are limited.
 Selected datasets are loaded as soon as possible after their 11:30am release on the ABS website, however data in ABS.Stat Beta may not necessarily be the most up to date.
 You are advised to check the ABS website for the latest data.
-The ABS.Stat release calendar and current dataset status table advise of the status of datasets.
+The availability and status of current dataset is included in the ABS.Stat Beta Release Calendar.

 A full list of identified issues is available on the ABS.Stat ABS product page via 'ABS.Stat List of Issues'.